Azure/azure-quickstart-templates/sas-viya/README.md

 *  The license file in .zip format from your software order uploaded to an Azure blob
 *  Verification that your required SAS Viya file upload sizes do not exceed the limits of the Application Gateway.
 For details about limits, see
 ["Application Gateway limits."](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits?toc=%2fazure%2fapplication-gateway%2ftoc.json#application-gateway-limits)
+* A resource group that does not already contain a Quickstart deployment.
+For more information, see [Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups).

 <a name="License"></a>
 ### Upload the License File to an Azure Blob